xxao/linque/README.md

 ```

 ### .argsort(key, reverse)
 Returns items indices that would sort current sequence by using default comparer or specified item's key.
-This call
-fully evaluates current sequence.
-This functionality is also available as a *linque.argsort(sequence, key, reverse)*
+This functionality is also available as a *linque.argsort(sequence, key, reverse)* utility function.
-utility function.

 ```python
 data = (3, 1, 2)